Facturama/facturama-php-sdk/README-en.md

 ## Mult-issuer API

-> make CFDIs by using multiple issuers.
+> Make CFDIs by using multiple issuers.
 >
 > *These operations will NOT be reflected on Facturama's web app.*